Level 1: Digital Citizenship | Cyber Civics

 top of page

 Cyber Civics meets the urgent and growing demand to equip middle school students with the skills to become ethical, safe, and productive digital citizens.
 This turnkey program includes everything needed to deliver one full year of weekly in-classroom or at-home lessons on "digital citizenship" (the norms of appropriate and responsible technology use).
-Includes: lesson plans, slides with embedded videos, engaging activities, parent letters w/activities, and ongoing teacher support.
+Includes: teacher-led lesson plans, slides with embedded videos, engaging activities, parent letters w/activities, and ongoing teacher support.

 Already enrolled?
 Sign in